2013 AGM Report

-This all left our accounts in good shape and, as at the end of the last financial year, the Society had £14,720 in its capital account.
-This was after making provision for what is effectively a pre-payment of next year’s subscriptions for those members who took advantage of the discounted 2 years rate.
+This all left our accounts in good shape and, as at the end of the last financial year, the Society had £14,329 in its capital account.
+This was after making provision for the pre-payment of next year’s subscriptions for those members who took advantage of the discounted 2 years rate.

-I am pleased to report that the Membership of our Panel is also in reasonable shape albeit that we did see quite a large net reduction in Members over the year.
+I am pleased to report that the Membership of our Panel is also in good shape, with numbers exactly the same as last year.
 As at today’s date, the Society’s Panel Membership stands at 83, excluding our 2 honorary members, Hugh Thompson and Dr Peter Frey.
-This represents a net decrease of 6 over last year there having been 3 new members appointed (Johan Lagerwall, Dr. Andreas Schwepke and John Trotter), one readmission (Steve Adams) and 9 lapses or resignations.
-We also sadly lost one long standing member, Paul Mant, who passed away last year.
+During the year, 6 new members were appointed (most of whom are with us today) and there were 5 lapses or resignations.
+We also sadly lost one of our US members, Kevin Riley, who passed away last year.

 Once more, by far the largest discipline represented within our membership is underwriting (both marine and non-marine) but we also have members with backgrounds in law, claims, broking and accountancy.

 The actual numbers (excluding our Honorary Members) currently stand as follows:

 Whilst the majority are of course domiciled in the UK, it is good to see a continuing overseas representation – at 24, overseas membership remains more than a quarter of the total.
 Our current membership comes from:

 and one each from Bermuda, Norway and Sweden and a new member (Migel Roure) from Spain.
 We are especially pleased to welcome those overseas members who are with us here today.